November 1966 Popular Electronics

 "

-expert!
-I'll be patient and kind and calm as you struggle toward a total mastery of this
+an expert!
+I'll be patient and kind and calm as you struggle toward a total mastery

 "And what if I still don't get it right?"
 Bending a steely smile of determination

-of me.
-You're going to dit-and-dah like you were born with a bug for tonsils even if
+front of me.
+You're going to dit-and-dah like you were born with a bug for tonsils

-we checked out her memorization of the code symbols.
-Laboriously, she managed - at length
+which we checked out her memorization of the code symbols.
+Laboriously, she managed

-- to memorize all of them, and promptly scrambled the entire combinations of dots and
+- at length - to memorize all of them, and promptly scrambled the entire combinations

-dashes into possibly the most unlikely language ever to contaminate the human mind.
+of dots and dashes into possibly the most unlikely language ever to contaminate

-sit with a numb expression on her face - absorbing the actual sound of the code being
+her to sit with a numb expression on her face - absorbing the actual sound of the

-transmitted at various speeds - while I washed the dishes, scrubbed floors and tidied
+code being transmitted at various speeds - while I washed the dishes, scrubbed floors

-up the place.
-Slowly, unbelievably, she began responding to the steady barrage of dots
+and tidied up the place.
+Slowly, unbelievably, she began responding to the steady

 "Vunderbar !"
 I rejoiced Teutonically.